DiamondRock Hospitality (NYSE:DRH) Issues FY 2024 Earnings Guidance

 Wall Street Analysts Forecast Growth

-Several brokerages recently weighed in on DRH.
-StockNews.com cut DiamondRock Hospitality from a hold rating to a sell rating in a report on Saturday, February 3rd.
-Truist Financial lifted their target price on shares of DiamondRock Hospitality from $10.00 to $11.00 and gave the stock a hold rating in a research note on Thursday, March 14th.
-Stifel Nicolaus increased their price target on shares of DiamondRock Hospitality from $10.00 to $10.50 and gave the company a buy rating in a research report on Friday, February 23rd.
-Wolfe Research started coverage on shares of DiamondRock Hospitality in a research report on Wednesday, January 10th.
-They issued an outperform rating and a $11.00 price objective on the stock.
-Finally, Wells Fargo & Company upped their price objective on shares of DiamondRock Hospitality from $9.00 to $10.00 and gave the company an equal weight rating in a research note on Friday, December 22nd.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and two have given a buy rating to the company.
-According to MarketBeat, the stock presently has a consensus rating of Hold and a consensus price target of $10.30.
+A number of equities research analysts have recently commented on the company.
+StockNews.com downgraded DiamondRock Hospitality from a hold rating to a sell rating in a research report on Saturday, February 3rd.
+Truist Financial boosted their price target on DiamondRock Hospitality from $10.00 to $11.00 and gave the stock a hold rating in a research note on Thursday, March 14th.
+Wolfe Research began coverage on DiamondRock Hospitality in a report on Wednesday, January 10th.
+They set an outperform rating and a $11.00 target price for the company.
+Stifel Nicolaus upped their target price on DiamondRock Hospitality from $10.00 to $10.50 and gave the stock a buy rating in a research report on Friday, February 23rd.
+Finally, Wells Fargo & Company increased their target price on DiamondRock Hospitality from $9.00 to $10.00 and gave the company an equal weight rating in a report on Friday, December 22nd.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and two have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has an average rating of Hold and a consensus price target of $10.30.

 DiamondRock Hospitality Company is a self-advised real estate investment trust (REIT) that is an owner of a leading portfolio of geographically diversified hotels concentrated in leisure destinations and top gateway markets.
 The Company currently owns 36 premium quality hotels with over 9,700 rooms.
 The Company has strategically positioned its portfolio to be operated both under leading global brand families as well as independent boutique hotels in the lifestyle segment.